ziwot/merkle-airdrop/README.md

 ## How it works?

-The merkle tree stores hashes of packed pairs of address, amount.
+The merkle tree stores hashes of packed pairs of (address, amount), which is of type (address * nat).

 We can get sha256 hashs of `(address, amount)` tuples as follows: